scraperwiki/dumptruck/readme.md

         {"title":"The Elements of Typographic Style","authors":["Robert Bringhurst"]},
         {"title":"How to Read a Book","authors":["Mortimer Adler","Charles Van Doren"]}
     ]
-    save(data)

-## Initialize

-You can specify a few of keyword arguments when you initialize the Highwall object.
-Here they are with their defaults.

-* `dbname="highwall.db"`: File to use for the database

-So you can do

-    h = Highwall(dbname="earthmoving")
+    h.save(data)

+It would be cool if I can come up with a way for `h.save` to return the [rowid](http://www.sqlite.org/lang_createtable.html#rowid)(s) of the row(s) that are being saved.
+Dunno how annoying this would be....

-## Indices
+# Indices
-You can
+You can specify indices and

 * `indices=[]`: Columns to set as indices.
-* `autoincrement="pk"`: Column to auto-increment.
+* `autoincrement="_id"`: Column to auto-increment.
 If this is set to `None`, no auto-incrementing column will be created.

 Function reference
 =================